Skip to main content

 The year 1990 was chosen as the baseline year because it marked the first time that countries around the world seriously considered how they might work together to reduce emissions of heat-trapping gases.
 Under the U.N.
 Kyoto Protocol, many industrialized nations around the world agreed to reduce their collective greenhouse gas emissions by about 5 percent of their 1990 amounts by 2012.
 Although the goals of this agreement have not been met, the year 1990 remains an important point of reference for efforts to limit greenhouse gas emissions.

 NOAA researchers have also calculated AGGI values back to the year 1750—the onset of the industrial revolution.
 To accomplish this, they used data on greenhouse gases concentrations estimated from air bubbles trapped in ice cores collected at a network of sites around the globe.
 Using these historic data provide a more complete picture of humanity’s long-term influence on climate change.
-In the 2021 AGGI report, experts from NOAA's Global Monitoring Lab state, "This longer-term view shows how increases in greenhouse gas concentrations over [just] the past ~70 years (since 1950) have accounted for three-fourths (72%) of the total increase in the AGGI over the past 260 years."
+In the 2022 AGGI report update, experts from NOAA's Global Monitoring Lab wrote, "This longer-term view shows how increases in greenhouse gas concentrations over the past ~70 years (since 1950) have accounted for nearly three-fourths (71%) of the total increase in the AGGI over the past 270 years."

 Reference